gighive/gighive/docs/database-import-process.md

 ## Best Practices

-1. **Gighive has an automated nightly backup procedure that will backup the data in the database to this directory:** `$GIGHIVE_HOME/ansible/roles/docker/files/mysql/dbScripts/backups`
+1. **Gighive has an automated nightly backup procedure that will backup the data in the database to this directory on the VM host:** `$GIGHIVE_HOME/ansible/roles/docker/files/mysql/dbScripts/backups`
 2. **Test with sample dataset** (`database_full: false`) before full import
 3. **Verify file associations** after import using the validation query above
 4. **Use consistent naming** for media files (date_track format recommended)